 Adam Chase of Music Minds adds, “Start using professional photos.
 If you’re not using photos on your Facebook page, you’re absolutely missing out on engagement, as Facebook buries text-only posts.
 But just using stock images won’t cut it in a competitive environment, so it’s a great idea to hire a professional photographer.”

 Connor Hewson of Assured Marketing agrees, “Using attractive and attention-grabbing graphics are the best starting point with doing this.
 If an image or video immediately grabs the users attention then they will stop scrolling to see what’s going on, whether it’s a normal post or an ad as echoed by Facebook ad experts in this study on Facebook ads.

 Then, ensuring that the caption includes an engagement-based call to action (i.e. like if you’ve ever, share when you find, click to find out) will mean that the already mentally engaged user will translate that into actually engaging with the post in the way that you want.”

 Another useful strategy is to experiment with different post formats and content styles.

 “I recommend starting with content diversification to find out what works best for your audience,” says Joe Terrell of Drifted.
-“Don’t simply rely on the trends sacrificing simple text posts to replace them with talking head videos, remember that different users have different preferences and knowing what works for your audience will help you find a better approach to them and increase the engagement.
-Leading a drifting media outlet, by trials and testing we discovered that visual content works best for us, so giving our users what they want: more photos and videos from racing helps us to keep the engagements on a high level.”
+“Don’t simply rely on the trends sacrificing simple text posts to replace them with talking head videos, remember that different users have different preferences and knowing what works for your audience will help you find a better approach to them and increase engagement.
+Leading a drifting media outlet, by trials and testing, we discovered that visual content works best for us, so giving our users what they want: more photos and videos from racing helps us to keep the engagements on a high level.”

 Infographics can be an effective way to repurpose some of your long-form content on Facebook.